Legion Pulse vs Pre Kaged… Pre Kaged vs Legion Pulse… which pre-workout will give you bigger pumps, more energy, and sharper focus?

 [SUMMARY] Legion Pulse and Pre Kaged are both excellent pre-workouts with 100% natural ingredients and excellent reviews online.
 No matter which one you pick, you’ll get improved muscle pumps, more energy, and better focus while in the gym.
 THAT being said, both products have their downsides.
 For Legion Pulse, that’s 350mg of caffeine per serving, which can cause nausea, headaches, high blood pressure, heart palpitations, and other side effects.
 If you can tolerate this amount of caffeine, then it shouldn’t cause issues for you.
 As for Pre Kaged, the main downside is underdosed Beta-Alanine and L-Citrulline so you won’t get the same muscle pumps and endurance as with Legion Pulse.

-If flavor is most important to you, then you’ll want to go with Legion Pulse.
-I found it to taste a little better (personal preference), and it also offer 12 flavors compared to 7 flavor options of Pre Kaged.
+If the flavor is most important to you, then you’ll want to go with Legion Pulse.
+I found it to taste a little better than the competitor (personal preference).
+Legion Pulse also offers 12 flavors compared to 7 flavored versions of Pre Kaged.

-That said, both pre-workouts have easily mixability and don’t leave any artificial aftertaste in the mouth – which makes complete sense since they’re 100% natural pre-workouts!
+That said, both pre-workouts dissolve easily and don’t leave any artificial aftertaste in the mouth, which is good!

 Legion Pulse vs Pre Kaged – How do They Work?

 Both products have the dosage of 1-2 scoops with a big glass of water.
 We recommend not going 2 scoops with Legion Pulse though, as even just 1 scoop has 350mg of caffeine, which is already a risky dosage!